ysf-kayan/rig/README.md

 * Application is designed as a microservice based application with "eventually consistent" database pattern.
 Spring Boot is the base framework of application.
 Services run on default Tomcat server.
 Every service is designed to have it's own database, but in the docker file i've used same database container for all services.
 Services use their own table(s) and never access others'.
 * Choreography based saga pattern used to accomplish database consistency.
 Gateway pattern is used for authentication and request routing.
-* Some controller methods and tests are not implemented because of time constraints.
+* Some controller methods and tests are not implemented because i didn't have enough time.
 * Application is developed using Java 11.
 * PostgreSql database system is used.
 Database access is achieved using spring-data-jpa lib.
 * RabbitMq used to implement messaging between different services.